Committed to You

 These contributions will help address food insecurity, aid struggling businesses, support our front-line workers, and provide assistance to those who need it most within the communities in which Plains Commerce serves.

-“Over these past weeks and months, we’ve realized that there is a need across North and South Dakota resulting from COVID-19.
-Plains Commerce Bank is delighted to be able to give our strong nonprofit partners, local businesses, customers, and friends added power to do more of the great work they’ve already been doing and over the long term, help our local communities become even more resilient,” remarks Brent Heinert, Plains Commerce Bank President.
+“Over these past weeks and months, we’ve realized that there is a need across South Dakota resulting from COVID-19.
+Plains Commerce Bank is delighted to be able to give our strong nonprofit partners, local businesses, customers, and friends added power to do more of the great work they’ve already been doing and over the long term, help our local communities become even more resilient,” remarks Steve Hageman, Plains Commerce CEO/President.

 Plains Commerce Bank Funded Organizations Include: